zhanhuijing/FashionAI/README.md

 # Welcome to the fantasy Fashion+AI world!

-In this fashion+AI world, we provide valuable and useful resources for AI-driven fashion analysis!
+Here we provide valuable and useful resources for AI-driven fashion analysis!
 ## Table of Contents

 * [Papers](#papers)